rust-embedded/discovery/microbit/src/08-i2c/read-a-single-register.md

 ```

 Apart from the initialization, this piece of code should be straight forward if you
 understood the I2C protocol as described before.
-The initilization here works similarly
+The initialization here works similarly
 to the one from the UART chapter.
 We pass the peripheral as well as the pins that are used to communicate with the chip to the constructor; and then the frequency we wish the bus to operate on, in this case 100 kHz (`K100`).